-During the 2016-17 school year, Beverly Hills Unified School District offered three staff development days, which focused on common assessments and how best to utilize these assessments to monitor student progress (grades K-12).
+During the 2016-17, 2017-18, and 2018-19 school years, Beverly Hills Unified School District offered professional development days, which focused on common assessments and how best to utilize these assessments to monitor student progress (grades K-12).
 A portion of training activities were led by administrators and educational consultants at school sites and at articulation meetings held in various locations throughout the district.
-District-sponsored workshops offered during the 2016-17 school year included:
+District-sponsored workshops offered during the 2016-17, 2017-18, and 2018-19 school years included the following topics: